 Is your asphalt driveway cracked, faded, stained, or otherwise not complementing the beauty of your home?
-Find out how to seal a driveway, closing up those cracks and giving it a nice, fresh, black "just like new" appearance again.
+Close up those cracks and give it a nice, fresh, black "just like new" appearance again.

 Time Required: 8 hours

 - By hand, remove weeds, rocks, dirt, and other obstructions from cracks in the asphalt.
 Use a screwdriver or trowel.
 If you have large holes that need filling, use QPR 50 Lb.
 High Performance Pavement Patch or similar product.

 - Clean oil off of driveway with the oil cleaner if you have stubborn stains.

 - Apply the asphalt cleaner.

 - Thoroughly pressure-wash the surface.
 Wait until driveway is completely dry.

 - Seal driveway by using squeegee to spread asphalt sealer in series of passes parallel to the house.
 Let dry according to product instructions.

 - Now, seal driveway by using squeegee to spread asphalt sealer in series of passes perpendicular to the house.
 Let dry according to product instructions.